svpino/ml.school/README.md

 }' .env > .env.tmp && mv .env.tmp .env && export $(cat .env | xargs)
 ```

-When you are done using the remote MLflow server, delete the CloudFormation stack to
+When you are done using the remote server, delete the CloudFormation stack to
-avoid unnecessary charges.
-Check the [Cleaning Up](#cleaning-up) section for
+remove the instance and avoid unnecessary charges.
+Check the [Cleaning up AWS
-more information.
+resources](#cleaning-up-aws-resources) section for more information.

 ### Deploying the model to SageMaker